 Stacy Dean Stephens has served as our Chief Client Officer since May 2013 and co-founded the Company in April 2013.
 Previously, he co-founded Carbon Motors Corporation with Mr. Li, where he led marketing operations, sales, product management, partnership marketing and client service.
 At Carbon Motors, Mr. Stephens established the "Carbon Council," a client interface and users group consisting of over 3,000 law enforcement professionals across all 50 states and actively serving over 2,200 law enforcement agencies.
 Carbon Motors Corporation filed for Chapter 7 liquidation in June 2013.
 Prior to co-founding Carbon Motors Corporation, Mr. Stephens served as a police officer for the Coppell (Texas) Police Department from 2000 to 2002.
 Mr. Stephens studied aerospace engineering at the University of Texas in Arlington.
 He subsequently earned a degree in criminal justice and graduated as valedictorian from Tarrant County College in Fort Worth, Texas.
-He is a member of the International Association of Chiefs of Police ("IACP") and also sits on the IACP Division of State Associations of Chiefs of Police SafeShield Project, which seeks to critically examine existing and developing technologies for the purpose of preventing and minimizing officer injuries and fatalities.
+He is a member of the International Association of Chiefs of Police SafeShield Project, which seeks to critically examine existing and developing technologies for the purpose of preventing and minimizing officer injuries and fatalities.